kraaaam/Lucy/README.md

 # Lucy
-A microservice project that will follow the SAGA pattern

-### Lucy
 Lucy is a microservice project that follows the SAGA pattern.
 The project is designed to handle complex transactions across multiple services in a distributed system.
 The SAGA pattern is used to ensure that transactions are completed or rolled back in case of failures.

 #### Getting Started